 Updating the layout templates

-If you want to update the layouts in your layout templates folder, the appropriate workflow is determined by whether you registered the layout templates folder with the server before publishing (see the previous section "Registering your layout templates with ArcGIS Server").
+If you want to update the layouts in your layout templates folder, the appropriate workflow is determined by whether you registered the layout templates folder with the server before publishing (see "Registering your layout templates with ArcGIS Server").

-Updating the layout templates folder if you registered it with ArcGIS Server
+Updating the layout templates folder if you registered it with ArcGIS Enterprise

 If you registered your layout templates folder with the server, this means the server can see your layouts.
-If you make updates to the MXDs in the folder, your modified layouts will be immediately available.
+If you make updates to the Layout Files (.pagx) in the folder, your modified layouts will be immediately available.
 If you add a new layout to the templates folder, you will need to restart the printing service before you can access and use the layout.

-Updating the layout templates folder if you did not register it with ArcGIS Server
+Updating the layout templates folder if you did not register it with ArcGIS Enterprise

 If you did not register your layout templates folder with the server, the layouts were copied to the server at the time of publishing.
 You need to perform a service overwrite to update the templates on the server.
 Follow these steps to do the overwrite:

-- In ArcMap, open the Export Web Map tool and run it using your desired default values as described in the previous section.
+- In ArcGIS Desktop, open the Export Web Map tool and run it using your desired default values as described in the previous section.

 - Right-click the geoprocessing result and choose Share As > Geoprocessing Service.